RarelyCharlie/rarelycharlie.github.io/_draft/empathy.md

 You start the chat with 5 stars, but every time you choose wrongly you lose a star.
 If you lose all 5 stars the chat will end immediately.

-- 3I This general request indicates that the member wants to talk about college stress.
+- 3I This general request indicates that the member wants to talk about college life.
 - 2I We start with a welcome, as usual.
 - 2L Welcome to 7 Cups :)
 - 0L I'm Morinda, one of the listeners here.
 - 0I And show that we noticed what the member wants to talk about.
-- 0L You're finding college stressful?
+- 0L You're finding college life difficult?
 - 2I Now be patient.
 - 6M Hey
 - 0I Respond immediately.
 - 0L Hey :)
 - 0I And try an open question to get things started.
 - 0L What's been happening?
-- 8M It's just no use.
-Everything's going wrong again.
+- 8M Its just no use.
+Everythings going wrong again.
 - 0I Now you get to choose how to respond.
 Try to reflect what the member feels.
 - 0Q
 	- 30 Sounds like you're finding college difficult just at the moment.
 Would you like to tell me more about what difficulties you are experiencing?
 Believe me, we've all been through what you're going through.
 You're not alone.
 	- 29 Let's identify exactly what's going wrong for you.
 Then we can work on some options that will allow you to solve those problems that you're facing.
-	- 0 You feel like giving up, because the things that went wrong before are going wrong again.
+	- 0 You feel like giving up, because all the things that went wrong before are going wrong again.
 - 8M Yeah
-- 0M I've given up already tbh
+- 0M Ive given up already tbh
 - 0M I cut again last niught after more than two years clean
 - 0Q Try to reflect what that feels like.
 	- 25 I am so proud of you for coming to 7 Cups to get help.
 We are here to save lives, and we can support you to get clean again no matter how long it takes.